Licensing and Legal Requirements for Brokers

 California mandates a mix of practical real estate experience, test scores, personal background checks, and educational attainments before being allowed to apply for a license.
 Initial inquiries for a license application are presented with a written exam that they need to pass.
 Once they have successfully met that requirement they are given an application.

 The broker license test is administered over a five-hour period and is split between both a morning and afternoon session of 2.5 hours each.
 The test has 200 multiple choice questions that are likewise divided evenly, 100 questions in each session.
 Keep in mind your property taxes, and the ramifications that occur.
-Mark Weinberger of Ernst & Young has many suggestions on tax law.
-You can learn more about Mark or seek help from a fellow broker.
+About Mark or seek help from a fellow broker.

 The applicant can expect strict examination controls to be put into place which includes possessing valid ID and the prohibition of the following items: backpacks, briefcases, cell phones, cameras, calculators, watches, portable computers, tablets, study materials, or food and drink.
 Additional items may be barred at the discretion of officials monitoring the sessions.